 - Are there security policies turned on in the fabric?
 If so, what are they?
-(Gather the output from the following commands:
+Gather the output from the following commands:

-- □ secPolicyShow
+- secPolicyShow

 - fddCfg --showall

-- □ ipFilter --show
+- ipFilter --show

-- □ authUtil --show
+- authUtil --show

-- □ secAuthSecret --show
+- secAuthSecret --show

-- □ fipsCfg --showall
+- fipsCfg --showall

-- Is the fabric redundant?
+- 5. Is the fabric redundant?
 If yes, what is the MPIO software?
 (List vendor and version.)

-- 5. If you have a redundant fabric, did a failover occur?
+- 6. If you have a redundant fabric, did a failover occur?
+To verify, view the RASlogs on both CPs and look for messages related to haFailover, for example, HAM-1004.

-- 6. Was POST enabled on the switch?
+- 7. Was POST enabled on the switch?
+Use the diagPost command to verify if POST is enabled or not.

-- 7. Which CP blade was active?
-(Only applicable to the Brocade 48000 director, and the Brocade DCX and DCX-4S enterprise-class platforms.)
+- 8. Which CP blade was active?
+(Only applicable to Brocade DCX, DCX-4S, and DCX 8510 family enterprise-class platforms.)
+Use the haShow command in conjunction with the RASlogs to determine which is the active and standby CP.
+They will reverse roles in a failover and their logs are separate.